Bhushan0246/Hacktoberfest_2022/README.md

 ### 7. Sync the Fork
 Once you have configured a remote that references the upstream and original repository on GitHub, you are ready to sync your fork of the repository to keep it up-to-date.

 To sync your fork, from the directory of your local repository in a terminal window, you’ll have to use the // git fetch // command to fetch the branches along with their respective commits from the upstream repository.
-Since you used the shortname “upstream” to refer to the upstream repository, you’ll have to pass that to the command:
+Since you used the short name “upstream” to refer to the upstream repository, you’ll have to pass that to the command:

 ##### ` git fetch upstream `